fenetikm/fenetikm.github.io/product-owner/slides.md

 ## About Me: Before UofA

 - Previously a business owner for roughly 10 years in the digital agency space
-- Delivered a lot of products, digital and otherwise over that time
+- Delivered a lot of products, digital and otherwise over that time, with varying roles for me
 - Always in a lean fashion (delivering prototypes early, MVP, into the market ASAP and interate)

 ---